HecCollects/HecCollects.github.io/README.md

 In GitHub Actions, use a `schedule` trigger with the same command to automate delivery.

+## Referral Codes

+Visitors can share a `ref` code by appending `?ref=CODE` to the site URL.
+The code is stored in `localStorage`, included with `#subscribe` form submissions via a hidden `referrer` field, and appended to outbound links marked with `data-share-link`.
+This allows referrals to persist across sessions and be tracked when links are shared.

+Visiting the site with an empty `?ref=` parameter clears any previously stored code.

+Rewards can be granted when a referral leads to a newsletter signup or purchase.
+For example, a user might earn a discount or credit after a set number of successful referrals.

 ## Configuration

 `config.js` reads optional values from its `<script>` tag's `data-` attributes or existing `window` properties.